andyfase/egmp-bluelink-scriptable/docs/index.md

 - Homescreen and Lockscreen Widgets
 - Optional background auto-updating of widget data
+- One Click Control Center icons for common commands
+- Siri voice support "Hey Siri, Warm the car"
 - Fresh and more responsive app UI
-- Siri voice support "Hey Siri, ask the car", "Warm the car"
 - Automations via IOS Shortcuts like walk-away lock and auto warm the car on a schedule
 - Unlimited Custom Climate configurations
 {: .fs-6 .fw-300 }